 Your Rights When it comes to your health information, you have certain rights.
 This section explains your rights and some of our responsibilities to help you.
 Get a copy of your health and claims records • You can ask to see or get a copy of your health and claims records and other health information we have about you.
 Ask us how to do this. • We will provide a copy or a summary of your health and claims records, usually within 30 days of your request.
 We may charge a reasonable, cost-based fee.
 Ask us to correct health and claims records • You can ask us to correct your health and claims records if you think they are incorrect or incomplete.
 Ask us how to do this. • We may say "no" to your request, but we'll tell you why in writing within 60 days.
-Request confidential communications You can ask us to contact you in a specific way (for example, home or office phone) or to send mail to a different address. • We will consider all reasonable requests, and must say "yes" if you tell us you would be in danger if we do not.
-Ask us to limit what we use or share • You can ask us not to use or share certain health information for treatment, payment, or our operations.
-We are not required to agree to your request, and we may say "no" if it would affect your care.
-If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with you health insurer.
-We will say "yes" unless a law requires us to share that information.
+Request confidential communications • You can ask us to contact you in a specific way (for example, home or office phone) or to send mail to a different address. • We will consider all reasonable requests, and must say "yes" if you tell us you would be in danger if we do not.
+Ask us to limit what we use or share • You can ask us not to use or share certain health information for treatment, payment, or our operations. • We are not required to agree to your request, and we may say "no" if it would affect your care.
 Get a list of those with whom we've shared information • You can ask for a list (accounting) of the times we've shared your health information for six years prior to the date you ask, who we shared it with, and why.
 We will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
 We'll provide one accounting a year for free but will charge a reasonable, cost-based fee if you ask for another one within 12 months.
 Get a copy of this privacy notice • You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
 We will provide you with a paper copy promptly.
-Choose someone to act for you • If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information. • We will make sure the person has this authority and can act for you before we take any action.
-File a complaint if you feel your rights are violated • You can complain if you feel we have violated your rights by contacting us using the information at the end of this Notice of Privacy Practices.
-You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
+Choose someone to act for you If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information. • We will make sure the person has this authority and can act for you before we take any action.
+File a complaint if you feel your rights are violated You can complain if you feel we have violated your rights by contacting us using the information on Page 2 of this Booklet. • You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling (877) 696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/. • We will not retaliate against you for filing a complaint.